arytek/AIP-A2-IOU-Tracker-Client/README.md

 ### Installation
 <ol>
   <li>Clone this repository.</li>
-  <li>In the newly cloned repository, open your command line and run the 'npm install' command to download the required modules.</li>
+  <li>In the newly cloned repository, open your command line and run the 'npm install' command to download the required packages.</li>
-  <li>Run the 'npm run server' command to run the server.</li>
+  <li>Run the <b>'npm start'</b> command to run the server. (see the package.json for other scripts).</li>
-  <li>The server is now ready.
+  <li>The Favoura front-end client is now ready.
 Try out the following unauthenticated REST requests below.</li>
-  <li>To test out the authenticated routes, run the server alongside the Favoura front-end web application and then generate an access token by logging in.</li>
 </ol>

-### Usage

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ## Roadmap

-See the [open issues](https://github.com/ShaanCoding/ReadME-Generator/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/AryanNateq/AIP-A2-IOU-Tracker-Server/issues) for a list of proposed features (and known issues).

 ## License